noynaert/csc274handouts/Unit_01/Unit_01_017_Man_Pages.md

 - What does 50G do?
 - What does 1G do?
 - What does 50 plus spacebar do?
 How is that different than spacebar by itself?
+- What does the colon : do?

 ### Searching

-- / plus pattern
+- /*pattern*
   - n to go to next match
   - N to go to previous match
-- ? plus pattern to search backwards
+- ?*pattern* to search backwards
   - n to go to next match
   - N to go to previous match